Click on the Links for more information:

 WE ARE ACCEPTING APPLICATIONS FOR PILOTS WITH AIRCRAFT

-If you are interested in applying with our unit please contact us below.
+If you are interested in applying with our unit and are a pilot with a plane, please contact us below.

 The primary mission of the Washoe County Sheriff's Air Squadron is aerial search for lost, overdue or missing people and property.
 Large areas of Washoe County are searched in conjunction with other volunteer search units and members of the Sheriff's staff.
 Combined efforts between air and ground search units have proven highly effective in locating people and property.